pau1a/Transcrypt/main.md

 * **Public site** — the publication and community layer for articles, updates, and social engagement.
 It is publicly readable, cacheable, and instrumented for discoverability, but it has no path to tenant data.
 * **Tenant portal** — the authenticated workspace for customers to manage their assurance activities.
 It communicates through the API gateway using short-lived credentials and tenant-scoped routes.
 All user actions terminate at this gateway, which enforces authentication, rate limiting, and routing based on tenant context.

-### Core Layer
+### Central Layer ()

-Within the core, an **evaluation pipeline** processes tenant-scoped inputs from the gateway.
-The core is composed of discrete, bounded services:
+Within the heart of the Transcrypt system, an **evaluation pipeline**, known commercially as Transcrypt Essential, processes tenant-scoped inputs from the gateway.
+This heart is composed of discrete, bounded services:

 * **Evaluation (Rules + LLM)** — runs deterministic rule checks and a runtime LLM assessment against the current Cyber Essentials RulePack.
 Deterministic checks gate objective pass/fail items; the LLM provides reasoned judgements, gap explanations, and next-step guidance.
 All evaluations are version-pinned (RulePack ID + model/version + prompt template/hash) and emit audited findings tied to the OrgProfile and Evidence set.
 * **Evidence binding** — hashes and records artefacts (files, exports, assertions) and maps them to controls inside the tenant’s isolated namespace; issues short-lived, signed retrieval URLs; preserves integrity and provenance.